-As you navigate the document, you may notice gaps and oversights, or bring questions to which you don't find helpful questions.
+As you engage with the document, you may identify gaps or oversights, or find yourself with questions that the document does not yet address.
 You may have your own ideas and experiences to share.
 If so, reach out to us!
 We designed this guide as an unpublished, "living" document so it can accommodate additions and revisions.
 We will be sure to consider yours for an upcoming edition.